-Moravian College is accepting applications for an Intern Assistant Track & Field Coach.
+Moravian College is accepting applications for an Intern Assistant Track & Field Coach to work with our sprinters, jumpers, and hurdlers.
 This ten month internship position involves assisting the head coach in all phases of an NCAA Division III track & field program including recruiting, practice, conditioning and lifting, monitoring academic progress, team travel, and other duties as assigned.
-Coaching experience with pole vault is preferred.
-The position includes a stipend, a housing option if available, and a limited meal plan.
+Collegiate coaching experience with sprint, jump, and hurdling is preferred.
+The position includes a stipend, a housing option, graduate school courses if desired, and a limited meal plan.

 This position is available beginning with the 2018 Fall Term.
 Resumes will be reviewed as they are received.